dpavlu215/Economic-Analysis/README.md

 # Economic-Analysis
-Analyzing the cost effectiveness of various water treatment plants
+Analyzing the elasticity between hard & soft water and the cost effectiveness of various water treatment plants, as well as performing a what-if analysis to determine the best time to perform maintenance events.